Skip to content

 I pull rat nests out of batt-insulated roofs every week.
 When I lift old fibreglass or polyester batts that rodents have been living in, what’s underneath is urine soaked into the plaster, droppings, nesting and a smell you can’t un-smell.
 That’s not insulation any more.
 It’s a health problem sitting directly above your bedrooms.

-And the reason I steer people to cellulose afterwards isn’t a sales line.
-It’s that the insects rats feed on can’t survive in the borate-treated cellulose, so there’s nothing in there for them.
-In 6,000+ roofs I’ve never pulled a rat nest out of one we’ve pumped with cellulose.
+And the reason I steer people to cellulose fibre afterwards isn’t a sales line.
+It’s that the insects rats feed on can’t survive in the borate-treated cellulose fibre, so there’s nothing in there for them.
+In 6,000+ roofs I’ve never pulled a rat nest out of one we’ve pumped with cellulose fibre.
 I’m confident enough about it to put $1,000 on it.

 Cellulose fibre on the ceiling and clean polyester batts in the in-ceiling wall, side by side, Comfort Zone